 Shmini Atzeret 2013 at Talia’s Steakhouse & Bar!

-Talia’s Steakhouse & Bar, the premier Glatt Kosher restaurant located on the Upper West Side of Manhattan, NYC, is offering three pre-paid, prix fixe menu options: $31, $42, or $54.
+Talia’s Steakhouse & Bar, the premier Glatt Kosher restaurant located on the Upper West Side of Manhattan, NYC, is offering three pre-paid, prix fixe menu options: $37, $50, or $65, all inclusive (plus sales tax).
 The energy, romantic ambiance, and Glatt Kosher gourmet cuisine at Talia’s Steakhouse & Bar make it the ideal spot to celebrate Shmini Atzeret.
 Families and groups are welcome.
 Talia’s will offer two seatings for dinner: Early bird dinner 5:00pm to 8:00pm (flexible) and dinner 8:00pm to 11:00pm (flexible).
-Lunch will be served 12PM to 3:30PM (flexible)
+Lunch will be served 12PM to 3:30PM (flexible).